pyeventsourcing/eventsourcing/docs/topics/process.rst

 long as processing can happen at all, production will also be reliable.
 By extension, a system composed exclusively of reliable processes will also be reliable.

 This definition of reliability doesn't include availability.
-Infrastructure failures may cause processing *delays*.
-But disorderly environments shouldn't cause disorderly processing.

-To limit the scope of this discussion, it is assumed here that whatever records have been committed by a process are not somehow damaged by random sudden terminations of the process.
-But a record is not a process, and the reliability of records (database administration) is beyond the scope of this discussion.
+Infrastructure unreliability may cause processing *delays*.
+Disorderly environments shouldn't cause disorderly processing.
+The product of a process should be invariant with respect to infrastructure failures.
+Of course, the reliability of infrastructure (availability) inherently limits the availability of the product, but nevertheless is beyond the scope of this discussion.
+To limit the scope further, it is assumed here that whatever records have been committed by a process will not somehow be damaged by sudden a termination of the process.
+A record is not a process, and the reliability of records (database administration) is beyond the scope of this discussion.

 (Please note, the code in these examples currently only works with the library's SQLAlchemy record manager.
 Django support is planned, Cassandra support is being